openshift-online/ocm-api-model/README.md

 - "Get" is regular HTTP GET method, declared with single _out_ parameter representing the JSON response body.

-- "Add" is performed by HTTP POST method, declared with single _in out_ parameter representing the JSON request body — as well as the response body.
+- "Add" is performed by HTTP POST method, declared with a single _in out_ parameter representing the JSON request body — as well as the response body.

 - "Delete" is performed by HTTP DELETE method, with no parameters.

-In addition to methods resources also have _locators_, defined by nested `locator` blocks.
+In addition to methods, resources also have _locators_, defined by nested `locator` blocks.
 Locators represent the relationships between resources.
 For example, the resource that manages the collection of clusters knows how to _locate_ the resource that manages a specific cluster.
 That is represented in the model language with a `locator` block like this:

 ```
-// Returns a reference to the service that manages an specific cluster.
+// Returns a reference to the service that manages a specific cluster.
 locator Cluster {
  target Cluster
  variable ID
 }
 ```